ShifatHasanGNS/event-hive/README.md

 # EventHive

 EventHive is an AI-assisted event database explorer for the Database Systems Lab project.
 It pairs Google Gemini Flash with a richly constrained PostgreSQL dataset so you can ask natural-language questions and instantly see the generated SQL, PostgreSQL notices (including `RAISE NOTICE` output), and result tables—all in a single-page dark UI.
+The project is currently local-only; no hosted deployment is bundled.

 ## ✨ Features